 Once it has stopped dripping, bring the brush to the center edge of your surface and drag it to the edge.

-Slowly and lightly dragging the brush across the surface.
+Slowly and lightly drag the brush across the surface.

 Next. moving in the opposite direction, start a little to the right of where you started the first stroke.
 Drag the brush back to the opposite edge of the surface.

 So your first stroke moves to the right side of the surface.
 The second stroke moves toward the left side of the surface.